 NOTE 2: If the DetNet YANG configuration neither includes 5GS specific 5GS-node-max-latency nor the end-to-end Max-latency, the TSCTSF can derive the Requested 5GS Delay or the PCF can derive the PDB.
 Similarly, if the DetNet YANG configuration neither includes 5GS specific 5GS-node-max-loss nor the end-to-end Max-loss, the TSCTSF can derive the Requested Packet Error Rate or the PCF can derive the PER.
 This derivation is not further specified.

-The TSCTSF provides the Flow Descriptions, the TSC Assistance Container (as described in clause 5.27.2.3 of TS 23.501 [2]), and the related QoS information to the PCF as specified in the AF session with required QoS procedure for the signalling between the TSCTSF and the PCF described in clause 4.15.6.6 of TS 23.502 [3].
+The TSCTSF provides the Flow Descriptions, the Traffic Assistance Container (as described in clause 5.27.2.3 of TS 23.501 [2]), and the related QoS information to the PCF as specified in the AF session with required QoS procedure for the signalling between the TSCTSF and the PCF described in clause 4.15.6.6 of TS 23.502 [3].
 The TSCTSF maps the DetNet configuration as follows before interacting with the PCF.

 - 5GS-node-max-latency to Requested 5GS Delay.